vegaprotocol/vegawallet/README.md

 ### Usage

 **Note:** Whether you are building Vega Wallet from source code or installing it from the repository, this will install the program under the name
 `go-wallet`, and not `vegawallet`.
-Thus, when reading the documentation, replace `vegawallet` with `go-wallet`.
+Thus, when reading the documentation in the repository, replace `vegawallet` with `go-wallet`.

 #### Using the command-line